-It may seem harmless to listen to the radio in your shop or office, or to listen to CDs that you have bought or a Spotify playlist.
+It may seem harmless to listen to the radio in your shop or office, or to listen to your favourite Spotify playlist while you work.

 Listening to such music on a 'personal use' basis, through headphones, is completely legal in the workplace.
 Anyone can listen to their own music in this way.